Therapy for people who feel everything, think too much, and love hard

 I work with insightful adults, often creatives, entrepreneurs, and sensitive overachievers, who feel restless, burned out, or unsure of who they're becoming.
 As a neurodivergent therapist with ADHD, I think outside the box.
 I help people break out of perfectionism and old patterns, embrace who they are, and find more peace and purpose.

-I specialize in Ketamine-Assisted Therapy (KAT) as a powerful tool for healing, gaining new perspective, and releasing trauma.
-I also support neurodivergent couples and individuals navigating identity, transitions, and high-masking ADHD.
+I specialize in Ketamine-Assisted Psychotherapy (KAP) as a powerful tool for healing, gaining new perspective, and releasing trauma.
+I also support couples and individuals navigating identity, transitions, and high-masking ADHD.

 Outside of work, I’ve been married for over 20 years and have three teenagers.
 My newest hobby is playing pickleball, and I have to unwind at the end of the day by watching a good comedy—The Office is a favorite.